 Not all open questions have been addressed and solved with the presented approach, but the proposed architecture is considered to be a sound basis for technical realizations.

 Different implementations may differ significantly (e.g., tooling and SDKs, hardware and operating systems, networking and degree of distribution, real-time capabilities, security, safety relevance, redundancy).
 However, architecture and information modelling principles are shown to be sufficiently generic to support a broad variety of use cases.
+The demonstrators presented show the feasibility of the architecture, but do not represent optimized or production-ready systems.

-Whereas standards for V2X messages are relatively far developed, e.g., [22], other details of frontend-to-usercommunication such as, e.g., push/pull-mechanisms and efficient querying, are not generally specified.
+Whereas standards for V2X messages are relatively far developed, e.g., [27], other details of frontend-to-usercommunication such as, e.g., push/pull-mechanisms and efficient querying, are not generally specified.
 For both frontends and backends, reusability of modules increases with a growing body of harmonized standards.